 - Top tips;

-- Fun pages to while away the time and help your mind focus;
+- Fun pages to while away the time and help your mind focus and stay positive;

 - A place for communication with your coach – notes on what you’re working on (great for getting your parents off your back!);